fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``broker``
 ~~~~~~~~~~~

-- The celery broker to be used.
+- The celery broker.
 If you use a standard redis-based setup,
   ``'redis://127.0.0.1/2'`` woould be a sensible value.
 - **Environment variable:** ``PRETALX_CELERY_BROKER``
 - **Default:** ``''``